 Grill: Heat the grill to medium to medium high.
 Season the steak with salt, at minimum, or anything else that floats your boat.
 Sear each side for a minute or two.
 We're looking for Maillard reaction - that's brown and crispy.
 Move steaks to a lower heat and cook for another couple minutes.
 Take off the heat and let rest for a few minutes, if you can wait.

 Stovetop: Heat a cast-iron skillet over medium high heat on the stove.
-Season the steak as your heart desires.
+Season your Takamori A-5 Wagyu chuck steak as your heart desires.
 Same idea as above: sear each side for a minute or two until browned and then turn down heat on skillet.
-Cook for a few more minutes, then remove steak to try really hard to let it rest for a few minutes.
+Cook for a few more minutes, then remove steak to rest for a few minutes.
+We dare you!

 We ship via FedEx.
 Our standard ground shipping is 3-Day Ground.
 We also offer 2-Day Air, Overnight, and ** Overnight with Saturday Delivery options to ensure you receive your order for your special meal.
 Email email@example.com with any shipping and delivery questions.
 Not all areas are available for Saturday delivery, please email us for availability.
 Orders placed after 10am CST will ship the next eligible day, based on shipping preference.

 - Free Ground Shipping for orders $100+ after discounts applied

 - Free 2-Day shipping for orders $200+ after discounts applied

 - Ground shipping: $25 for orders under $100